FREQUENTLY ASKED QUESTIONS:

 Performance Questions

-"Has this ever been performed?"
+"Has the play part of the book ever been performed?"

-"Can I perform the play?"
+"Can I perform the play part?"

 "What if they say no?
 What can you do to help me?"